 Service/Servlet Activation Recommendations Cisco Unified Mobile Voice Access Service For mobile voice access to work, you must activate this service on the first node in the cluster after you configure the H.323 gateway to point to the first VXML page.
 In addition, make sure that the Cisco CallManager and the Cisco TFTP services run on one server in the cluster, not necessarily the same server where the Cisco Unified Mobile Voice Access Service runs.
 Cisco IP Voice Media Streaming App If you have more than one node in the cluster, activate on one or two servers per cluster.
 You may activate on a node that is dedicated specifically for music on hold.
 This service requires that you activate Cisco TFTP on one node in the cluster.
 Do not activate this service on the first node or on any nodes that run the Cisco CallManager service.
-Cisco CTIManager Activate on each node to which JTAPI/TAPI applications will connect.
-CTIManager activation requires the Cisco CallManager service also to be activated on the node.
-See the "Cisco CallManager" section on page 9-4 for more information on CTIManager and Cisco CallManager services interaction.
+Cisco CTIManager Activate on each node to which JTAPI/TAPI applications will conn CTIManager activation requires the Cisco CallManager service also activated on the node.
+See the "Cisco CallManager" section on page more information on CTIManager and Cisco CallManager services interaction.
 Cisco Extension Mobility Activate on all nodes in the cluster.
 Cisco Extended Functions Activate this service, which supports the Quality Report Tool (QRT), on one or more servers that run the Cisco RIS Data Collector.
 Make sure that you activate the Cisco CTIManager service on a node in the cluster.
 Cisco Dialed Number Analyzer If you are planning to use Cisco Unified Communications Manager Dialed Number Analyzer, activate this service.
 This service may consume a lot of resources, so only activate this service on the node with the least amount of call-processing activity or during off-peak hours.
+Cisco Dialed Number Analyzer Server If you have more than one node in the cluster, activate this service on one node that is dedicated specifically for the Cisco Dialed Number Analyzer service.
 Cisco DHCP Monitor Service When the DHCP Monitor service is enabled, it detects changes in the database that affect IP addresses for the IP phones, modifies the /etc/dhcpd.conf file, and stops and restarts the DHCPD daemon with the updated configuration file.
 Activate this service on the node that has DHCP enabled.
 CTI Services Cisco IP Manager Assistant If you are planning to use Cisco Unified Communications Manager Assistant, activate this service on any two servers (Primary and Backup) in the cluster.
 Ensure that Cisco CTI Manager service is activated in the cluster.
 Refer to Cisco Unified Communications Manager Features and Services Guide for other recommendations.
 Cisco WebDialer Web Service Activate on one node per cluster.
 CDR Services Cisco SOAP-CDRonDemand Service You can activate the Cisco SOAP-CDROnDemand Service only on the first server, and it requires that the Cisco CDR Repository Manager and Cisco CDR Agent services are running on the same server.
-Cisco CAR Web Service You can activate the Cisco CAR Web Service only on the first server, and it requires that the Cisco CAR Scheduler service is activated and running on the same server and that the CDR Repository Manager service also is running on the same server.

-Table 11-1 Service Activation Recommendations (continued) Service Activation neconniendations (continued)
+Table 11-1 Service Activation Recommendations (continued) Service Activation neconimentations (continued)